 Their participation in forex trading aims to stabilize currency value during heightened volatility and influence long-term trends, ensuring economic stability and a favorable environment for trade and investment.
 Additionally, central banks engage in open market operations to manage the money supply and indirectly influence exchange rates, impacting borrowing and investment decisions.

-Exchange rates, controlled by central banks, play a crucial role in controlling inflation and supporting a country’s trade objectives by managing currency value to create a favorable environment for domestic industries.
+Central banks control exchange rates, which play a crucial role in controlling inflation and supporting a country’s trade objectives by managing currency value to create a favorable environment for domestic industries.

 Global coordination among central banks through international organizations like the IMF and G20 is vital for maintaining international monetary system stability and preventing disruptive currency movements.